Dada Darbar (Khandwa)

 Dada Darbar is a Hindu Temple in Khandwa, Nimar region, Madhya Pradesh, India.
 It is named after Dadaji Dhuniwale.

 Dada Darbar is built at the memorial place of Dadaji Dhuniwale.
-There are innumerable devotees of ‘Dadaji’ in India.
+There are innumerable devotees of 'Dadaji' in India.
 There are twenty-seven Dham's in India and abroad in the name of Dadaji Dhuniwale.
+Shri 1008 Keshwanand Ji Maharaj (Bade Dadaji) was an Avadhoot saint – meaning one who is completely pure and absorbed in the supreme consciousness.

+His exact birth details are unknown.
+He arrived in Khandwa from Barwaha in 1930 and attained Mahasamadhi on 3rd December 1930.

+Shri Bade Dadaji Maharaj sanctified this land through his Samadhi, and his divine miracles remain unfathomable.
+Millions of devotees across the world continue to experience spiritual joy under his divine presence and guidance.